Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Section 6901(b)(2)(B) of the U.S. Troop Readiness, Veterans' Care, Katrina recovery, and Iraq Accountability Appropriations Act, 2007, provides that FMCSA must request public comment on five specific aspects of the pilot program.
 For the convenience of the reader, these items are listed below.
-A complete copy of section 6901 is included in the docket for this notice.
+A complete copy of Start Printed Page 20819section 6901 is included in the docket for this notice.

 1. Comprehensive data and information on the pre-authorization safety audits conducted before and after the date of enactment of this Act of motor carriers domiciled in Mexico that are granted authority to operate beyond the United States municipalities and commercial zones on the United States-Mexico border;

 2. Specific measures to be required to protect the health and safety of the public, including enforcement measures and penalties for noncompliance;

 3. Specific measures to be required to ensure compliance with section 391.11(b)(2) of title 49, CFR, concerning FMCSA's English language proficiency requirement, and section 365.501(b) of title 49, CFR, concerning FMCSA's prohibition against Mexico-domiciled drivers engaging in the transportation of domestic freight within the U.S.;

 4. Specific standards to be used to evaluate the pilot program and compare any change in the level of motor carrier safety as a result of the pilot program; and